FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 12/8/2020 - Updated Side Autonomous Code for New Magazine and Shooter.
 Began Testing anf Tuning the Main Autonomous for Upcoming Scrimmage.
 Also, Began PID Control
 Programming.

+- 12/12/2020 - Updated Autonomous Programs and Post-Scrimmage Bug Fixes.
+We Hope to Get Main Auto Working for NC Scrimmage.